 - Abhorrent Admirer: Buzz Sawchuck has a crush on Alyssa, who is repulsed by his advances.

 - Accidental Public Confession: In "Angela D'Angelo", Willy lies about his parentage when visiting his new girlfriend's ultra-conservative, rockstar-hating parents.
-When Rock Zilla is brought up in a conversation, they go on a long, insulting tirade about him until Willy can't take it anymore and shouts "Hey, you can't talk about my parents like that!".
+When Rock Zilla is brought up in a conversation, they go on a long, insulting tirade about him until Willy can't take it anymore and shouts "Hey, don't talk that way about my parents!".

 - Alpha Bitch: Sally Raptor.
 A borderline lovable case, as she usually doesn't cause any trouble and is frequently in the crowd supporting Willy or Rock on certain matters.

 - Ambiguously Brown: It's never mentioned what ethnicity Alyssa falls under.
-"Home for the Holly Daze" shows her parents; While her mother has a similar shade of skin as she does, her father is white, suggesting Alyssa is of mixed ethnicity.
+"Home for the Holly Daze" shows her parents; while her mother has a similar shade of skin as she does, her father is white, suggesting Alyssa is of mixed ancestry.